Privacy Policy

 Fines

 Within the individual patron account, a record of all items for which that patron has been billed is maintained.
-This information is secured behind an administrative log-in.
+This information is secured behind an administrative log-in and is only available to authorized employees of the JMU Libraries.

 Patron information stored by the Interlibrary Loan and document delivery system, ILLiad, include name, address, phone, email, eID, barcode, and university affiliation.
 Requests, including item names, placed through interlibrary loan and document delivery services are stored in the ILLiad database hosted at JMU, and recorded in a shared email account.
 These records are retained perpetually.